Venafi/vcert/README-CLI-PLATFORM.md

 Review these prerequistes to get started.
 You'll need:

-1. A user account that has an authentication token with "certificate:manage,revoke" scope (i.e. access to the "CyberArk VCert CLI" API Application as of 20.1) or has been granted WebSDK Access
+1. A user account that has an authentication token with "certificate:manage,revoke" scope (i.e. access to the "VCert CLI" API Application as of 20.1) or has been granted WebSDK Access
 2. A folder where the user has been granted the following permissions: View, Read, Write, Create, Revoke (for the revoke action), and Private Key Read; this is for the pickup action when the certificate signing request (CSR) is service-generated.
 3. A policy applied to the folder that specifies the following:
     1. Subject DN values for Organizational Unit (OU), Organization (O), City/Locality (L), State/Province (ST) and Country (C)